History of the Texas Rangers (baseball): 2017: Missed postseason

 With a returning top bullpen and new recruits, the Rangers had hopes of postseason success.
 However, they ended their 2017 season 78–84, and tied for 3rd in the AL West.

 2018: Staff changes

 The Rangers finished their season 67–95, and finished 5th place in the AL West.
 With little success the previous seasons, Jeff Banister was fired as club manager.
 Rangers bench coach, Don Wakamatsu, was promoted to interim manager for the final games of the season.
 After the season concluded, the Rangers decided on Chris Woodward to be the new team manager.

-2019–present: Rebuilding
+2019–22: Rebuilding

 This season's opener was on March 28, and it acted as the final opening day game at the stadium.
 The final season at Globe Life Park (not to be confused with the new Globe Life Field) marked the end of an era.
 The Ranger's new manager, Chris Woodward, explained the direction of the 2019 season: